 Note: If you are mixing by hand, place the flour into a large mixing bowl along with the salt and yeast.
 Add in the water whilst stirring the dough in the bowl with your hand.
 Once a rough dough has formed, tip onto a work surface and knead for at least 10 minutes until the dough is smooth and stretchy.
 Pour the oil over the dough and knead for another 5 minutes until the oil is absorbed (this will be messy to begin with and you may think it won’t absorb at first but just keep going until it does)

-We guarantee you will love our homemade pizza kits, but if you are unhappy for any reason at all we will provide a replacement kit, fresh to your door, fresh from our kitchen.
+We guarantee you will love our pizza dough balls and bases, but if you are unhappy for any reason at all we will provide a replacement, fresh from our kitchen, to your door.